thosgood/this-weeks-finds/markdown/201-250/week235.md

 week235

 After leaving the Perimeter Institute near the end of June, I went home to Riverside and then took off for a summer in Shanghai.
-That\'s where I am now.
-I\'m having a great time - you can read about it in my [online diary](http://math.ucr.edu/home/baez/diary/july_2006.html#july5.06)!
+That's where I am now.
+I'm having a great time - you can read about it in my [online diary](http://math.ucr.edu/home/baez/diary/july_2006.html#july5.06)!

-Today I\'ll talk about classical and quantum computation, then quantum gravity, and finally a bit about higher gauge theory.
+Today I'll talk about classical and quantum computation, then quantum gravity, and finally a bit about higher gauge theory.

 My interest in quantum computation was revived when Scott Aaronson invited me to this building near the Perimeter Institute:

-1\) Institute for Quantum Computing (IQC), <http://www.iqc.ca/>
+1\) Institute for Quantum Computing (IQC), `http://www.iqc.ca/`

-Raymond Laflamme gave me a fun tour of the labs, especially the setup where he\'s using nuclear magnetic resonance to control the spins of three carbon-13 nuclei in a substance called malonic acid.
+Raymond Laflamme gave me a fun tour of the labs, especially the setup where he's using nuclear magnetic resonance to control the spins of three carbon-13 nuclei in a substance called malonic acid.
 Each molecule is its own little quantum computer: